thedavecarroll/hugotest.thedavecarroll.com/content/powershell/questions-from-powershell-forums-user.md

 It's much faster than processing them sequentially, like using `foreach` or `ForEach-Object` to iterate through the list.
 Each background job is executed in a separate process on the local machine, so even this performance tuning technique can have performance issues.

-Several years ago, I used PoshRSJobs when I was harvesting data from a couple thousand workstations; it's based on [PowerShell runspace][PSRunspace].
+Several years ago, I used PoshRSJobs when I was harvesting data from a couple thousand workstations; it's based on [PowerShell runspace](https://docs.microsoft.com/en-us/powershell/scripting/developer/hosting/creating-runspaces?view=powershell-7.2).
 In my current position, I don't have the need to use runspaces often.

-The PowerShell Team provided the module [ThreadJob][ThreadJob] which has a single cmdlet, `Start-ThreadJob`.
+The PowerShell Team provided the module [ThreadJob](https://docs.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.2) which has a single cmdlet, `Start-ThreadJob`.
 I haven't used this command, but definitely would prefer it over the previous techniques in some situations.

 Another technique that would yield higher performance is simply to upgrade to the latest version of PowerShell.